Squishmallows: Collaborations

-The company has made a link with Monopoly and created a monopoly board involving purchasing squishmallows instead of properties.
-The game also includes a special version of Cam the Cat which can only be found in this game.
+The company has also collaborated with Monopoly and created a Monopoly board game involving purchasing Squishmallows instead of properties.
+The game also includes a special version of Cam the Cat which is exclusive to this game.

+In December 2023, McDonald’s announced Squishmallows x McDonald’s.
+This collaboration presented 12 Squishmallows toys as collectible Happy Meal toys, including a special-edition Grimace design.

+The most recent collaboration as of March 2024 is Squishmallows x PUMA, which released a select few Squishmallows characters as sneaker and apparel designs available to consumers at retail stores and on the PUMA website.

 Product

 Materials

 Squishmallows are made from soft spandex and filled with polyester fiber.
 As mentioned by Squishmallows on their Twitter account, they are manufactured in China.
 Squishmallows originally came in four sizes, but are now sold in 12 different sizes ranging from a clip-on 3.5 inches to a large 24 inches.
-Squishmallows shouldn't be submerged, as it affects the fabric and stuffing of the pillow.
-Spot cleaning with a stain-removing pen or a wet washcloth is recommended.
-Following this, the drying temperature should not be too hot to avoid damaging the polyester filling.

 Authentic Squishmallows can be identified by their three attached tags.
-Squishmallows have also extended their line to include HugMees, Squish-Doos, Heroes, Flip-A-Mallows, Squishville, Mystery Squad, Micromallows, and Stackables.
+Squishmallows have also extended their line to include HugMees, Squish-Doos, Heroes, FlipAMallows, FuzzAMallows, Squish-a-longs, Squisharoys, Squooshems, Squishville, Mystery Squad, Micromallows, and Stackables.

 Retailers

 Squishmallows were originally sold directly through the KellyToys website and later became available in retail locations through partnerships with stores such as Walgreens.
-Squishmallows can now be found in many stores including Costco, Walgreens, CVS, Kroger, Hot Topic, London Drugs, Five Below, GameStop, Walmart, and Hamrick's, and more.
-The higher-priced and more high-end Squishmallows are sold at Hallmark while the more cost-efficient Squishmallows are typically found at Costco, Target, and Walmart.
-Squishmallows are sold in Canada, Mexico, the United States, the United Kingdom, and Australia.
+Squishmallows can now be found in many stores, including Claire's, Party City, Real Canadian Superstore, Shoppers Drug Mart, Save-On-Foods, PriceSmart Foods, Urban Fare, Costco, Target, Walgreens, CVS, Kroger, Hot Topic, London Drugs, Mastermind Toys, Five Below, EB Games, GameStop, Walmart and Hamrick's and online retailers such as Amazon, and the official website.
+Squishmallows are sold in more than 60 countries around the world, including Canada, Mexico, the United States, the United Kingdom, and Australia.

 Pricing and collectability

 Due to the demand for the toy, Squishmallows are often sold by resellers for an increased price.
-The average resell price for a Squishmallow depends on the size, condition, and rarity of the specific item.
+The average resell price for a Squishmallow depends on the size, condition, and rarity of the specific style.
 Some limited edition or high-demand Squishmallows are sold by resellers and collectors for hundreds or thousands of dollars.
 Jack the Black Cat, known for its closed white eyes and white whiskers, is one of the rarest Squishmallows sold to date.
 KellyToys introduced the limited edition stuffed animal on their website in 2020, where it sold out within two hours.
-Third party websites like eBay host listings for Jack the Black Cat valued at nearly $2,000.
-Among the many Squishmallows that are sold, some of the most popular include Connor the Cow, Malcolm the Mushroom, Archie the Axolotl, and Philippe the Frog.
+Third-party websites like eBay host listings for Jack the Black Cat valued at nearly $20,000.

+Among the many Squishmallows that are sold, some of the most popular include Connor the Cow, Malcolm the Mushroom, Archie the Axolotl, Benny/Brina the Bigfoots, and Philippe the Frog.
 There are reports that resellers are harassed and doxxed by the community.
+Controversy surrounds the concept of resellers and Squishmallows traders within the community.

 Event-exclusive Squishmallows

-Event-exclusive Squishmallows are Squishmallows that are only awarded as prizes in the events such as Select Series: Lamont Sweepstakes or Trading Card Sweepstakes.
 Event-exclusive Squishmallows are generally considered rare and the odds of winning can be as low as approximately 1 in 10,000 such as the prize for Squishmallows Trading Card Sweepstakes: JSK Business Cat.